 At Recovery Unplugged, we discuss at length the power of music to alter mood, improve our day and enrich our emotional experiences.
 What we’ve left out up to now, however, is that listening to Wilco’s Yankee Hotel Foxtrot on vinyl with headphones may convey this concept better than any spoken or written words ever could.
 The architect and de-facto musical therapist behind this record, as well as nine others by Wilco and four with his previous band Uncle Tupelo, is Illinois native Jeff Tweedy, a man who can be safely described as one of the most prolific and influential songwriters of the last two decades.
+Jeff Tweedy’s addiction is not news to those who have followed his career; however, it’s depths may very well be.
 In his new memoir “Let’s Go”, Tweedy writes with candor, honesty and a trademark sardonic charm about his career, musical legacy, addiction and trauma.

 A Raw, Unflinching and Human Account of Addiction and Trauma